citp/privacy-policy-historical/l/ll/lll/llli.org.md

 ####
 How can You Contact LLLI?

-If you have any questions or concerns about our privacy policies or data use, wish to change your options or your personal information, wish to place an order, make a donation or become a member, or wish to obtain information about how LLLI uses or shares your personal information, please contact us at the following email address, telephone number, facsimile number or mailing address.
+If you have any questions or concerns about our privacy policies or data use, wish to change your options or your personal information, wish to place an order, make a donation, or wish to obtain information about how LLLI uses or shares your personal information, please contact us at the following email address, telephone number, facsimile number or mailing address.

  _For personal information changes, deletions, etc._

 email:  fdassociate@llli.org

-telephone (office administration): 1+312-646-6260
+telephone (office administration): 1+919-459-2167

-facsimile: 1+312-644-8557
+facsimile: 1+919-459-2167

 La Leche League International
-35 E. Wacker Dr., Suite 850
+2501 Aerial Center Parkway., Suite 103
-Chicago, IL 60601
+Morrisville, NC 27560
 USA

 ####